YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 File size errors can misdirect MUPIP, but do not cause the YottaDB run-time system to generate further errors.
 Auto-extend is the exception and may not function properly if there are file size errors.
 One possible symptom of an auto-extend problem would be incorrectly marked busy errors from a partial bitmap at the "old" end of the database which had previously been incorrectly initialized.

-These errors indicate that the total blocks count does not agree with the file size.
+These errors indicate that the total block count does not agree with the file size.
 Get the starting VBN and the block size for the file by using DSE DUMP FILEHEADER.
-Then calculate the correct total blocks value with the following formula:
+Then calculate the correct value of the total blocks with the following formula:

 .. parsed-literal::
    ((file size - starting VBN + 1) / (block size / 512))